Tight bounds for the learning of homotopy \`a la Niyogi, Smale, and Weinberger for subsets of Euclidean spaces and of Riemannian manifolds: Alternative proofs

 As mentioned in the Remark \ref{remark:ExtendedInterval}, the interval \eqref{EQ:InvervalrSetPosReach} can be extended somewhat to

-This is a consequence of this slightly more complicated proof. \begin{proof}[Alternative proof of Proposition \ref{theorem:DeformRetractsTheoremForManifolds}] Combining the bound from Lemma \ref{lem:Bounds_alpha_sets_pos_reach} with the conditions of Theorem \ref{theorem:geometric_argument}, we obtain that the union of balls $P \oplus B(r)$ deformation-retracts onto $\Su$ along the closest point projection as soon as the following two inequalities are satisfied:
+This is a consequence of this slightly more complicated proof. \begin{Altproof}[ of Proposition \ref{theorem:DeformRetractsTheoremForManifolds}] Combining the bound from Lemma \ref{lem:Bounds_alpha_sets_pos_reach} with the conditions of Theorem \ref{theorem:geometric_argument}, we obtain that the union of balls $P^{\boxplus r}$ deformation-retracts onto $\Su$ along the closest point projection as soon as the following two inequalities are satisfied:

 In particular, the inequality between leftmost and rightmost members, which needs to be satisfied for a non-empty range of values for $r$ to exist, can be rearranged as:

 Using the abc-formula for quadratic equations, the above inequality is satisfied for all $\alpha \in [\alpha_{\min}, \alpha_{\max}]$, with